isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-best-tiller-for-small-garden.markdown

 This units four steel tines are highly durable and will offer you a cultivating depth of 8 and a cutting width of 7.5.
 This makes the tool the ultimate choice for small and medium-scale gardeners.
 The lightweight construction design of this unit renders it highly maneuverable and portable for the effortless tilling experience.
 Whats more?
 This units electric engine leaves less carbon footprint as compared to gas-powered models.
-Its soft and ergonomic handles guarantee maximum user comfort.
-The highly affordable nature of this unit makes it the ideal choice if you are dealing with a limited budget.
+Its soft and ergonomic handles guarantee maximum user comfort.Â  The highly affordable nature of this unit makes it the ideal choice if you are dealing with a limited budget.
 Pros:
 - Ideal for small plots
 - Features sharp tines